keunbum/into-a-wider-world/README.md

 # Into A Wider World
-For a series of bash scripting
+For a series of bash scripting.
+Furthermore, some tips on Ubuntu distributions..